penguinify/leto/README.md

 - [X] VC Support
 - [X] Link support
 - [X] Multiple input and output devices (only input atm)
-- [ ] Support for vencord, betterdiscord, equicord, and replugged.
+- [ ] Support for vencord, betterdiscord, equicord, and later asar based releases like betterdiscord and replugged
 - [X] Support for custom js

 ## how performance is improved